People's Democratic Party of Afghanistan: Membership

 While the membership increase did make the PDPA look more powerful than it really was, the increase was concurrently followed with increased indiscipline amongst members (a majority joined because of sheer opportunism).
 Before the 1973 coup led by Mohammad Daoud Khan, the vast majority of members either had "graduates of junior colleges or colleges", with many of them either being students or working in the public sector.
 After the 1973 coup, the Khalqist began recruiting members amongst the Officers Corps, which was proven successful by the takeover of 1978.
 However, in the aftermath of the coup, membership decreased notably (probably because of the increasing authoritarian policies of the government).
 By 1979, only the most blatant opportunists would be willing to join the party; the party was at its nadir.
 After the Soviet intervention, the Soviets forced the PDPA to recruit more members; in 1981 the probationary period for a new member was reduced from one year to six months, and to join a person needed fewer party sponsors.
 The 1981–83 recruitment drive increased party membership; the majority of the new members worked either in state-owned enterprises, the military.
 The main problem was that most of these new recruits were "functional illiterate", which in reality led to an overall decline in the quality of party members.
 In April 1981, 25–30% of members were "workers, farmers, soldiers, and other toilers"; this increased to 38% (both ordinary and probationary members) in 1982 and in 1983, according to Karmal, 28.4% were ordinary members.

-Receivers
+Successors

 In 1997, Watan Party of Afghanistan was formed, which made attempts to register the old name of the PDPA, but the party was refused registration.

 In 2003, the National United Party of Afghanistan, which sought to unite former PDPA members, was registered.